Research-Purpose/MSR-2025/README.md

 | LLaMA  | cot        | 0.0254  | 0.2376  | 0.0426  | 0.1246  |

 Key observations:
-Low scores were expected because we are not actually extracting the exact questions but rather generating text.
-For the same purpose, calculating semantic similarity makes to most sense as it calculates how close the original text and machine generated text are to each other.
+Low scores were expected because we are not actually extracting the exact questions but rather generating questions.
+For the same purpose, calculating semantic similarity makes the most sense as it calculates how close the original text and machine generated text are to each other.